 Data Migration is defined as the process of creating and making exact copies of a business’ existing or current data from a legacy ERP system or upgrading from other ERP software to the NetSuite ERP environment and redirecting Input and output of activity to the new system.
-A good data migration should have minimal impact on the business operations.
-Extensive Planning before the actual data migration helps minimise the impact on business operations.
+Good data migration should have minimal impact on business operations.
+Extensive Planning before the actual data migration helps minimize the impact on business operations.

 The amount of planning depends on the scope of the data being migrated to the NetSuite Environment and the impact to the business operation depends on how the plan was executed.
 Data Migrations happen relatively frequently in businesses that utilize Software-as-a-Service (SaaS) applications like NetSuite, SalesForce and many more and a study revealed that no matter how well thought out the plan was or how the plan was executed some problems will likely come up during data migration like Technical Compatibility Issues, Data corruption, missing data or extended and unexpected downtimes.

 Data Migration Process

 The Data Migration Process can be simplified into three key stages that act as milestones to help businesses keep track of the progress of the migration.
 The first milestone is the planning stage, the second is the actual migration and the third stage is the validation staged.

 1. The Planning Stage